Our policies were designed with fairness and simplicity in mind.

 Intrusive testing may involve disconnecting network equipment and/or disrupting live traffic across your network.
 Pilot will schedule an intrusive testing window around the needs of the Customer, at which time, a Customer representative must be on-site and a Pilot engineer will be available remotely to coordinate testing.

 For purchased bandwidth of 1 Gbps and greater, the usage of specialized testing devices may be required to achieve desired throughput.
 Pilot does not make any representations or warranties as to the performance of your computers, peripherals, or other network hardware and/or their abilities to sustain data transfers at any purchased bandwidth level.

 You agree to participate in intrusive testing if Pilot engineers determine that these tests are necessary in demonstrating bandwidth availability.
 Pilot reserves the right to deny the issuance of account credits otherwise allocated under its service guarantees when a request for intrusive testing at a mutually agreeable time is refused.

-If an on-site service call is required and intrusive testing by a Pilot engineer reveals full bandwidth availability and no service degradation, a dispatch fee of $250 may apply.
+If an on-site service call is required and intrusive testing by a Pilot engineer reveals full bandwidth availability and no service degradation, a dispatch fee may apply.